Netflix may need to pay AT&T, Verizon for faster speeds

 Evercore Partners analyst Alan Gould said the agreement with Comcast removed uncertainty and likely involved small payments since Netflix agreed voluntarily to the arrangement.

-"This is probably a template for the deal that will get done with other broadband providers," said Gould, who has an "overweight" rating on Netflix shares.
+"This is probably a template for the deal that will get done with other broadband providers," said Gould, who has an "equal weight" rating on Netflix shares.
 "We are assuming the payments are not going to materially change the business model."

 Verizon CEO Lowell McAdam said on CNBC, where he discussed Verizon's talks with Netflix, that the two companies have been in negotiations for a year.